4 Best Practices for Developing mHealth Apps

 #3 Ensure security

 Data security and patient privacy concerns are significant barriers to the adoption of mHealth apps and technology.
 One way to ensure user security is to provide data protection at the app-level, such as login usernames and passwords.
-Another way to tackle these patient concerns is to create an mHealth app outside the electronic health record (EHR) system.
+Another way to tackle these patient concerns is to create a mHealth app outside the electronic health record (EHR) system.
 For example, general health system apps, condition-specific apps, pregnancy and maternity apps, and wayfinding apps can all be developed outside an EHR system.

 #4 Test and refine

 It is important to collect insight into user experiences in the app through comments and ratings, providing a closed-loop feedback to administrators.
-Beyond this, inbuilt app analytics are an invaluable tool that can help administrators understand how users interact with their app. mHealth apps should be continuously tested and refined based on these user insights to ensure user satisfaction and engagement.
+Beyond this, inbuilt app analytics is an invaluable tool that can help administrators understand how users interact with their app. mHealth apps should be continuously tested and refined based on these user insights to ensure user satisfaction and engagement.

 App testing defines app quality and user experienceClick To Tweet Related Why mHealth is Essential for Patient Engagement

 It’s no secret that digital innovation has already begun to disrupt the health industry for the better.
 At Liquid State we see the social and economic value in improving patient engagement in hospitals through apps and integrated communications solutions.